-The human resources (HR) system used, enabled staff to record training records, manage staff and ensure appropriate policies and procedures were stored.
+The human resources (HR) system enabled staff to record training records, manage staff and ensure appropriate policies and procedures were stored.
+However, we found that staff had not provided immunisation status as part of their preemployment checks.
+This was dealt with through our immediate assurance process.

 Team meetings were being held regularly.
-However, these were not formally recorded.